Haynes Johnson

 Haynes Bonner Johnson (July 9, 1931 – May 24, 2013) was an American journalist, author, and television analyst.
 He reported on most of the major news stories of the latter half of the 20th century and was widely regarded as one of the top American political commentators.

-Error: Haynes Johnson must have served in the Korean War between graduating from college in 1952 and going to graduate school, not after receiving his M.A. in 1956.
-The Korean War ended in July 1953.

 Biography

 Johnson was born in New York City to journalist Malcolm Johnson and Emma Ludie (née Adams), a pianist.
-He earned his bachelor's degree in journalism from the University of Missouri in 1952 and his master's in American history from the University of Wisconsin in 1956.
-He then served in the U.S. Army as a first lieutenant in artillery during the Korean War.
+He is the eldest of four children.
+His parents moved to Long Island, where he grew up.
+He earned his bachelor's degree in journalism from the University of Missouri in 1952 and then served in the U.S. Army as a first lieutenant in artillery during the Korean War.
+He earned his master's in American history from the University of Wisconsin in 1956.

 Johnson had begun his newspaper career earlier in Manhattan as a copy boy for The New York Sun, where his father worked.
 In 1956 he began reporting for the Wilmington (Delaware) News-Journal, and the following year, Johnson joined the Washington Evening Star where he worked for 12 years, variously as a reporter, copy editor, night city editor and national reporter.
 He covered conflicts in the Dominican Republic and India, as well as the Vietnam War.
 Johnson joined The Washington Post in 1969, serving first as a National correspondent, as a special assignment correspondent at home and abroad, then as the paper's Assistant Managing Editor and finally, as a national affairs columnist.